aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 ### Motivation

 The allocator should never prune large, valuable subtrees solely due to memory pressure.
 Pruning should only occur for subtrees that become unreachable after a move (natural pruning), or for nodes that are objectively low-value.

+### Memory Pressure Policy (2025 Update)

+When the allocator detects that GPU memory is nearly exhausted (e.g., global alloc counter >= max_nodes):

+1. Elegantly stop all search work on the GPU (while keeping data members consistent).

+2. **If root visits exceed a threshold (e.g., > X):**
+    - Play the move early (select the best child of the root based on current statistics).
+    - Immediately prune all non-selected subtrees using the efficient top-down freeing method.
+    - Log a terminal message indicating that an early move was played due to memory pressure.

+3. **If root visits are below the threshold:**
+    - Stop expansion (do not allocate new nodes), but continue rollouts (simulations) on the existing tree.
+    - When the threshold to play early move is reached or time runs out, play the move and prune as above.

+This policy ensures the system never overruns memory, maintains robust operation, and degrades gracefully under pressure.
+It also prioritizes search quality by only playing early when enough information has been gathered.
+The allocation function should not simply return INVALID_INDEX on exhaustion, but should trigger this policy and handle the situation gracefully.

+---

 ### New Policy